 Are You Still Reading?
 You’re Ready To Work Two Remote Jobs At Once

 It’s OK that these questions are flying through your head.
 Start planning.
-Join the community and learn.
+Ask the community.

 Let me be upfront.
 Everyone’s situation and risk tolerance are different.
 For those tired of working under the yoke of layoffs and promises of promotions, the two-job hustle is for you.
 Having two jobs gives you the income security to take risks and achieve the outcomes you desire.
 In many ways, Overemployed is a counterculture movement and American Dream, except now globally available and accessible.

 In addition to the added financial security, having two jobs will sharpen your technical and professional acumen, making you more valuable in the gig economy later on.
 All of this is to say, the pros outweigh the cons, especially for inexperienced and mid-career professionals.
 What’s the worst that could happen?
-You get fired and need to look for another job?
-Oh wait, you’ll already be a pro at landing remote jobs!
+Ok, so you get fired and need to look for another job.
+Oh wait, you’re already a pro at landing remote jobs!

 Pros And Cons To Working Two Remote Jobs